 \begin{remark} The results in \Cref{theorem:main-result} are stated for the case when $X_{i}$ are mutually exclusive treatment indicators.
 In \Cref{apdx:general} we relax this assumption to allow for combinations of non-mutually exclusive treatments (either discrete or continuous).
 In this case, the own-treatment weights $\lambda_{kk}(W_{i})$ may be negative even if \cref{eq:pscore_in_G} holds. \end{remark}

-\begin{remark} While we derived \Cref{theorem:main-result} in the context of a causal model, analogous results follow for descriptive regressions that do not assume the existence of potential outcomes or impose \Cref{ass:mean_indep}.
-Consider, specifically, the goal of estimating a convex average of conditional group contrasts $E[Y_i\mid D_i=k, W_i=w]-E[Y_i\mid D_i=0,W_i=w]$ with a partially linear model~\cref{eq:partially_linear} and replace condition~\eqref{eq:model_based} with an assumption that $E[Y_i\mid D_i=0,W_i=w]\in\mathcal{G}$.
-The same steps that lead to \Cref{theorem:main-result} then show that such regressions also generally suffer from contamination bias: the coefficient on a given group indicator averages the conditional contrasts across all other groups, with non-convex weights.
+\begin{remark} While we derived \Cref{theorem:main-result} in the context of a causal model, an analogous result follows for descriptive regressions that do not assume potential outcomes or impose \Cref{ass:mean_indep}.
+Consider, specifically, the goal of estimating an average of conditional group contrasts $E[Y_i\mid D_i=k, W_i=w]-E[Y_i\mid D_i=0,W_i=w]$ with a partially linear model~\cref{eq:partially_linear} and replace condition~\eqref{eq:model_based} with an assumption that $E[Y_i\mid D_i=0,W_i=w]\in\mathcal{G}$.
+The steps that lead to \Cref{theorem:main-result} then show that such regressions also generally suffer from contamination bias: the coefficient on a given group indicator averages the conditional contrasts across all other groups, with non-convex weights.
 Furthermore, the weights on own-group conditional contrasts are not necessarily positive.
 These sorts of conditional contrast comparisons are therefore not generally robust to misspecification of the conditional mean, $E[Y_i\mid D_i, W_i]$. \end{remark}